What Is the NCLEX? What You Need to Know About This Key Nursing Exam

 It’s time to jump in

 If the NCLEX sounds intimidating, keep in mind that you’ll be more prepared on the other side of nursing school than you are right now.
 If becoming a nurse is your end goal, the NCLEX will simply be another hurdle you’ll need to clear before crossing the finish line.
+With the right preparation and education, you’ll be feeling confident in your ability to pass with flying colors.

 Now you know what the NCLEX is and what to expect from the exam.
 But before you can set your sights on conquering the test, you must first make it through nursing school.
 Learn more about the next steps in our article: Your Step-by-Step Guide to Getting Into Nursing School.